What Is Social Media Community Management?

 2. Pinpoint Your Audience

-Once you have the necessary data, use it to determine your most effective way of communicating with them on the most popular social platform.
+Once you have this data, use it to determine the most effective way to communicate with them and on which platform.

 3. Opt for the Right Channel

-As we discussed earlier, you need to choose the right social channel for you and start building a community there.
-For the most part, Facebook is your best bet for creating the most comprehensive and immersive experience, as you can create brand pages, dedicated groups, and group chats.
+Choose the right social channel to build your community.
+Facebook is your best bet for creating the most comprehensive and immersive experience — you can easily create brand pages, dedicated groups, and group chats.
+Over 1.8 billion users use Facebook Groups, making it a powerful platform for community building.

 TechCrunch